amativos/node-storage/README.md

 // or just load an existing file var store = new Storage('path/to/file');

-// values are queued to be persisted to disk on every put() store.put('hello', 'world');
+// persistence to disk is queued on every put() store.put('hello', 'world');

 // storage object is kept in memory for quick access